Do Online Word Games Improve Memory and Mental Health?

 Dr. Jessica Caldwell, Cleveland Clinic

-How Many Minutes a Day Makes a Difference?
+How Much Time in a Day Makes a Difference?

 Do Online Games Work Better Than Paper?

-Both offer similar memory benefits.
-Digital games are fast and easy.
-They give hints, keep scores, and track progress.
-Paper word games may slow us down, encouraging deeper concentration and fewer distractions.
+Both digital and paper word games offer similar memory benefits.
+Digital games are faster and often offer hints.
+Tracking progress is easier.
+Paper word games may slow us down.
+On the contrary the same slowing encourages deeper concentration and fewer distractions.

 The key is regular mental effort.
-Whether on screen or paper, the benefit comes from solving, thinking, and remembering words.
+The benefit comes from solving, thinking, and remembering words whether on screen or paper.

 Are There Proven Studies or Examples?